-The cars were painted in a camouflage pattern of four colours: ochre, brown, grey and olive-green patches, separated with thin black stripes.
-The Polish nationality sign in the mid- and late 1920s was the white and red shield, with slant division line; painted on the side (in the early 1920s, they had no nationality marks).
+The cars were painted in a camouflage pattern of four colours, probably: yellowish, dark brown, grey and olive-green.
+The patches were separated with thin black stripes.

+In 1920 the cars had no nationality signs.
+The Polish nationality sign introduced in mid-1920s was the white and red shield, with slant division line; painted on the side.

-Some of the cars had their own names, like: "Osa" (Wasp), "Bąk" (Gadfly), "Mucha" (Fly), "Komar" (Gnat), but it is not clear, since when they were painted.
+Reportedly some of the cars had their own names, like: "Osa" (Wasp), "Bąk" (Gadfly), "Mucha" (Fly), "Komar" (Gnat), but it is not clear, since when they were painted.

 |Length||3.25 m (128 in)|